 To allow maximum flexibility for your schedule, all weekly assignments are due on Sundays at 11:59 PM.
 Unless you dedicate three to five hours of solid studying on Sunday, it is expected that you will complete various assignments throughout the week.
 Failure to demonstrate serious commitment to the course will result in the lowering of your overall grade.
-Modules will become available on Wednesdays the week before a due date thus, 11 days before a due date.
+Modules will become available on Mondays two weeks before a due date.